JagadeshDev/2022_Events/DNLH_15102022/README.md

 ## 5. Deploy Stage and acess from Postman/API Gateway (3 Minutes)

-## 6. Add Usage Plan and Acess Key and assign it to a stage
+## 6. Add Usage Plan and Acess Key and assign it to a stage (10 Minutes)

 ---